tlswg/tls13-spec/draft-ietf-tls-tls13.md

 configuration_id
 : The label for the configuration in question.

+elapsed_time

+: The time elapsed since the client learned about the server configuration that it is using, in seconds.
+This value can be used by the server to limit the time over which early data can be replayed.
+See {{replay-time}} for details.

 cipher_suite
 : The cipher suite which the client is using to encrypt the early data.